satra/NiPyPe-Paper/nipype_paper.rst

-NiPyPE: A flexible, lightweight and extensible neuroimaging data processing framework
+NiPyPe: A flexible, lightweight and extensible neuroimaging data processing framework
 =====================================================================================